aviadra/Cloud-profiler/README.md

 curl -s https://raw.githubusercontent.com/aviadra/Cloud-profiler/main/startup.sh | bash`

 ##### Service on Windows
+As of v5.0.0 the regular installer script works with WSLv2 (test using Ubuntu 20.04).
+You need to enable the [Docker WSLv2 backend](https://docs.docker.com/docker-for-windows/wsl/), and then simply run the installation command from the TL;DR.

+###### Legacy Windows support
-I'm sorry... you're not a first class citizen... there is no script for you...
+If you're not using WSL and want to do this on Windows directly, then I'm sorry... you're not a first class citizen... there is no script for you...
 You're going to have to create the config directory and file on your own (help here is welcomed).
 Once they are in place, run:

 `docker run --init --restart=always -d -e CP_Windows=True -e CP_Service=True -v "%HOMEDRIVE%%HOMEPATH%"\Cloud_Profiler/:/home/appuserCloud_Profiler/ -v "%HOMEDRIVE%%HOMEPATH%"\.iTerm-cloud-profile-generator/config.yaml:/home/appuser.iTerm-cloud-profile-generator/config.yaml -v "%HOMEDRIVE%%HOMEPATH%"\iTerm2-static-profiles/:/opt/CloudProfile/iTerm2-static-profiles/ aviadra/cp`

-#### Run ad-hoc
-It is absolutely possible to run the script on a per-needed basis (a.k.a. "ad-hoc").
-To do so, when using the "system install" method (less favorable), simply issue the same command, only omitting the "-d", "-e CP_Service=True" and "--restart=always" parameters.

 ##### Ad-hoc on MacOS

 As of v1.6.3 the "Update" profile was added to the "static" profiles distributed with the repository.
 In order to use it, simply call it like any other profile (CMD + O)
 Note: As of v1.6.5, if you set the variable CP_Version (in your zshrc file for example), the update profile will use it to determine which version to use to pull (if you want a development version for example).

-`docker run --init --rm -v ~/Library/Application\ Support/iTerm2/DynamicProfiles/:/home/appuserLibrary/Application\ Support/iTerm2/DynamicProfiles/ -v ~/.iTerm-cloud-profile-generator/config.yaml:/home/appuser.iTerm-cloud-profile-generator/config.yaml -v ~/iTerm2-static-profiles/:/opt/CloudProfile/iTerm2-static-profiles/ aviadra/cp`
+In order to trigger an "Ad-hoc" run without using the "update profile", you can simply issue the "install command" from the TL;DR.

-##### Ad-hoc on windows
+##### Ad-hoc on Windows

-`docker run -it --init --rm -e CP_Windows=True -v "%HOMEDRIVE%%HOMEPATH%"\Cloud_Profiler/:/home/appuserCloud_Profiler/ -v "%HOMEDRIVE%%HOMEPATH%"\.iTerm-cloud-profile-generator\config.yaml:/home/appuser.iTerm-cloud-profile-generator/config.yaml -v ~/iTerm2-static-profiles/:/opt/CloudProfile/iTerm2-static-profiles/ aviadra/cp`

-Note: While not required, I've added to the above the "[--rm](https://docs.docker.com/engine/reference/run/#clean-up---rm)" option just for tightness.
+TODO: update profile for moba

 You should be all set, just go to the Configuration section.